hm-yang1/CRUD-website-backend/README.md

 3. .env file for sensitive information (See sample below)

 Sample Env:

     # Below are absolutely neccessary for the code to run, pls don't change the names.
+    #If u want to add more, u probably know more than me so feel free ig.

     # Database variables
     DB_USER = your_database_user
     DB_PASSWORD = your_database_password
     DB_NAME = your_database_name
     DB_HOST = your_database_host
     DB_PORT = your_database_port

     # Sessions variables
     SESSION_SECRET = your_key
     JWT_SECRET = your_key

     #Web
     PORT = ""